LoukasTheUhhh/Together/Info/Grouplets.md

 # Grouplets
 **Grouplets** are the beating heart of Together.
-They are special code snippets of different types that eother define code,run code,store stuff or more.
+They are special code snippets of different types that either define code,run code,store variables/lists and more.
 ******
 ## Types
 <ins>Grouplets</ins> have the following types: